milonmaze/privacy-terms-observatory/help.dropbox.com/accounts-billing/security/cookies.md

 Dropbox Terms of Service and Privacy Policy updates

 We've updated our Business Agreement, Terms of Service, and Privacy Policy to improve the Dropbox experience.
 Find key details on these updates.

 View article
-How Dropbox responds to legal requests for information

-Dropbox sometimes receives requests from governments for information about users.
-Learn how Dropbox responds to legal requests for information.

-View article
 Other ways to get help